zhaoblake/com2see/README.md

-# com2see
+# com2see(WIP)
-Generate your commit report!
+Generate annual commit report for your git repository!